Ms. Inglish is a successful employment & training pro, setting Midwest regional records with tens of thousands placed in gainful employment.

 Once you decide for yourself what the best answers to each question are for you, you will be armed with enough interview ammunition to successfully pass through many job interviews with good results.
-You may want to write out your answers and practice giving them to a friend or to yourself in the mirror.
+You may want to write out your answers and practice saying them to a friend or yourself in the mirror.

 Discussion and Practice Can Help

-I have included some helpful comments with some of the following interview questions, from my experiences on both sides of the interviewer's desk.
+I have included some helpful comments with some of the following interview questions from my experiences on both sides of the interviewer's desk.
 I have been in charge of several hundred employees at a time in restaurants and sporting associations and have been one of several thousand staff people myself in another particular company.
 I have also worked in family-owned businesses and some very small businesses as well.